guogenglin/RISST/README.md

 Then wait to it finish.
 * We default to think the genome sequence file have a ".fna" suffix, if your file is not, please change the ".fna" within above command to the suffix of your file.
 # Further
-You can also use create a reference sequence files for the bacteria you want to predict the serotypes, or other gene clusters which have different types, as the authors of Kaptive said.
-Just notice that your multi-record reference sequence file should include nucleotide sequences for each whole locus and protein sequences for their genes, if you download it from NCBI, just choose Genbank(full) format to download.
+You can also create a reference sequence files for the bacteria you want to predict the serotypes, or other gene clusters which have different types, as the authors of Kaptive said.
+Just according to our template and notice that your multi-record reference sequence file should include nucleotide sequences for each whole locus and protein sequences for their genes, if you download it from NCBI, choose Genbank(full) format to download.